Lead Sheathed Wiring System Explained

 Features of Lead Sheathed Wiring

-• Strong protection against moisture
+• Excellent protection against moisture and water

-• Resistant to chemical effects
+• High resistance to chemical corrosion

-• Long service life when properly installed
+• Long operational life when properly maintained

 Limitations of Lead Sheathed Wiring